From a satellite television in our Kuwaiti base we watched a startling news report.

 I knew I was a sinner and that my relationship with God wasn't right.
 After church, I would watch television preachers.
 One Sunday, after watching Billy Graham, I placed my faith in Christ.
 Not until college did I comprehend the magnitude of my decision.

 I attended Texas A&M University and participated in the Corps of Cadets -- a leadership program connected to ROTC.
-There I met Dave Preston and Dave Wilson, staff members with Campus Crusade's Military Ministry.
+There I met Dave Preston and Dave Wilson, staff members with Cru's Military Ministry.

 Through "the Daves" and through a local church, I grew in my faith like never before.
 Growing closer to Jesus surpassed any other aspect of college.
 Now God sustains me in difficult times.